cake-build/cake-action/README.md

       cake-version: 0.30.0
 ```

-If you're pinning your Cake version using a [tool manifest file](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-local-tool), then you can have the action restore any local tools, including Cake, by specifying `tool-manifest` as the argument for `cake-version`:
+If you're pinning your Cake version using a [tool manifest file](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-local-tool), you can have the action restore any local tools, including Cake, by specifying `tool-manifest` as the argument for `cake-version`:

 ```yml
 steps: